webboty/Dexter-Wiki/Dexter-USB-Connection.md

 ## Linux via 'screen'

-On a Linux (or mac?) the command line:<br>
+On a Linux (or mac?), from Terminal, the command line:<br>
 `screen /dev/ttyUSB0 115200`<br>
 will get you a connection, where ttyUSB0 is whatever port showed up when you plugged in.
+If you don't have "screen" you should be able to install it with `sudo apt-get install screen`

 ## PuTTY
 - In [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/), on the "Session" screen, select "Serial".